 "The Russia is simply postponed, until we don’t know when," said May last year.

 "It’s too unpredictable to predict.
 We’ve done lots of preparation for it.
 It’s a bit like a big jigsaw puzzle.
 We will get it out again at some point and finish it off."

 What shows are Hammond and May working on?

 Uncharacteristically, James May was first off the mark with his own spinoff series on Prime Video – Our Man in Japan.

-The epic six-part series will feature Hammond and Belleci shipwrecked in mysterious circumstances, stranded on a remote yet beautiful desert island.
+The epic six-part series, which was released on Prime Video in January 2021, features Hammond and Belleci shipwrecked in mysterious circumstances, stranded on a remote yet beautiful desert island.

 Rather than sitting around waiting to be rescued, the pair decide to take matters into their own hands as they use all of their engineering and expert scientific prowess not only to survive, but to construct an out-of-this-world, paradise island playground.

 The series follows Richard and Tory as they masterfully construct their exotic wonderland using what they have from the shipwreck and what they can find on the island.
 Each episode will see them take on huge feats of engineering to achieve epic builds in what will be a once in a lifetime operation for the two lovers of science, engineering and making the impossible, possible.
 The duo’s hare-brained builds range from island hopping vehicles to a supersized hydro-power waterwheel.